-Fall 2018 enrollment was over 22,000.
+Fall 2019 enrollment was 23,903.
 To meet this growth and expand its research expertise in core areas of health, energy, education, security and sustainability, faculty numbers have grown to more than 390 tenured and tenure-track faculty.
-Research expenditures for fiscal 2018 were an estimated $104.7 million.
+Research expenditures for fiscal year 2022 were at an all-time high of $145 million.

 Timeline and Key Events